-- Added reflen to qualdepth, json files since length only told you the length of the assembly and not the reference. - Fixed issue where coverage graphic was not drawing gap lines at the end of references because there was no data. - sample_coverage colors were hard to distinguish so they were changed - Bug with sample_coverage where certain combinations of # of references and # of samples would generate a graphic where sub-plots for each reference were overlapping - Fixed incorrect command in doc/README.rst for how to open documentation with Firefox - Fixed issue with sample_coverage's usage statement and arguments description - Fixed issue when no reads mapped and graphsample.py would raise an exception - Fixed an issue when there were directories inside of the path specified that contains read files - Replaced all .py scripts with same name but without .py.
+- Bug with sample\coverage where certain combinations of # of references and # of samples would generate a graphic where sub-plots for each reference were overlapping - · Fixed incorrect command in doc/README.rst for how to open documentation with Firefox - Fixed issue with sample\coverage's usage statement and arguments description - Fixed issue when no reads mapped and graphsample.py would raise an exception - Fixed an issue when there were directories inside of the path specified that contains read files - Replaced all .py scripts with same name but without .py.
 This is the correct way to have binary scripts for python.
 Aka, runsample.py is now just runsample

-- Documentation updates - Platforms now identified via identifiers inside read files instead of filenames - · IonTorrent sync added - · Various bug fixes - base_caller.py can now utilize multiple processes to speed up analysis - Documentation now installs with the pipeline - run_bwa no longer makes temp directory but instead uses output path
+- Documentation updates - Platforms now identified via identifiers inside read files instead of filenames - IonTorrent sync added - Various bug fixes - base\caller.py can now utilize multiple processes to speed up analysis - Documentation now installs with the pipeline - run\bwa no longer makes temp directory but instead uses output path